Choose the right level of course

 Introductory level courses: for frontline workers who either do not work specifically in welfare rights or who are new to benefits advice work, who want to know about the benefit issues relevant to their clients to give basic advice or refer on.
 These courses can also act as a refresher for those with benefit advice experience.

 Standard level courses: for people with some working knowledge of the benefits system, or the subject covered by the course.
 These courses are suitable for people who want to update skills in a specific area or wanting a refresher.

 Experienced level courses: for more experienced workers who are confident about covering issues in more, and sometimes complex, detail.

 Introduction to Benefits – 6 modules – Introductory level – 6 modules online

-This popular three day course is designed to give people all the necessary tools they need to be able to accurately advise on benefit and tax credit entitlement.
-You will have the opportunity to work through case studies and scenarios in a supportive and friendly environment.
-It provides helpful hints and tactics on how best to support clients through the complexity of the welfare benefit system.
+This course of six modules is designed to give you all the necessary tools you need to be able to accurately advise on benefit entitlement.
+You will gain the knowledge and skills needed to support clients through the complexity of the welfare benefit system.

-This course provides an overall understanding of Universal Credit full service conditions of entitlement including conditionality, calculation, payments and monthly assessments.
+This course provides an understanding of entitlement to Universal Credit.
+The course is practical and you will have the opportunity to develop your knowledge of UC entitlement, calculations, conditionality, payments and monthly assessments.
 It will help you understand how Universal Credit will impact on claimants and how to best advise them.
-This course is for new advisers and those with limited knowledge of Universal Credit, or for those wanting a refresher course.

 “This service has a lead role in providing invaluable information services and training in the area.”